SandyaS72/SandyaS72.github.io/research.md

 ### Our Envisioned Impact Continuum

-We believe that monitoring and modeling the ANS can have a huge impact on patient care across a wide array of applications, from shedding light on underlying physiology
+We believe that monitoring and modeling the ANS can have a huge impact on patient care across a wide array of applications, from shedding light on underlying individual physiology to stratifying patients with similar disease etiologies to personalized advance prediction and closed-loop therapeutic delivery algorithms.
+We aim to work along all points of this continuum.